 Common Applications Featuring Thermally Conductive Adhesives

-Thermally conductive formulations are used for bonding, potting and encapsulation applications in a wide variety of industries.
+Thermally conductive formulations are used for bonding, coating, potting and encapsulation applications in a wide variety of industries.
 Some specific applications include:

 - Heat sink bonding